Antipsychotic Prescribing

 Parenteral Preparations

-There are parenteral forms of haloperidol and fluphenazine that are available for rapid initiation of treatment, as well as for maintenance treatment in noncompliant patients (2).
-It is important for prescribers to closely follow the manufacturer’s literature because the parenterally administered drugs may have much greater bioavailability (2).
+Parenteral forms of haloperidol and fluphenazine are available for rapid initiation of treatment and maintenance treatment in noncompliant patients (2).
+Prescribers should closely follow the manufacturer’s literature because the parenterally administered drugs may have much greater bioavailability (2).
 Fluphenazine decanoate and haloperidol decanoate are appropriate for long-term therapy in patients who cannot or will not take oral medication.

 Dosage Schedules

-Antipsychotic drugs are often given in divided daily doses, titrating to an effective dosage (2).
-The low end of the dosage range is recommended for at least several weeks.
+Antipsychotic drugs are often given in divided daily doses, titrating to an adequate dosage (2).
+The low dosage range is recommended for at least several weeks.
 After an effective daily dosage has been defined for an individual patient, doses can be given less frequently.
 Once-daily doses (usually given at night) are feasible for many patients during chronic maintenance treatment.
 Research shows that simplification of dosage schedules often leads to better compliance.

 Ask yourself...

-1. Can you describe common adverse effects of these drugs?
+1. Can you describe the common adverse effects of these drugs?

 2. Have you ever witnessed extrapyramidal (EPS) side effects in a patient?